-Safe Childbirth Checklist
+The WHO Safe Childbirth Checklist

 WHO is providing strategic oversight to a multi-centred randomized controlled trial in over 100 hospitals to test whether adoption of the Checklist improves health outcomes for mothers and neonates.
 The trial is being conducted by the Harvard School of Public Health with support from the Bill & Melinda Gates Foundation.
-It is estimated that the study will be completed in 2015.

-The Safe Childbirth Checklist Collaboration
+The WHO Safe Childbirth Checklist Collaboration

 In order to gain a better understanding of how to implement the Checklist in different settings, WHO established the Safe Childbirth Checklist Collaboration.
 The Collaboration invited members to use the Checklist while exploring implementation factors.

 The Safe Childbirth Checklist programme represents a joint effort of WHO, acting through Department of Service Delivery and Safety, Department of Maternal, Newborn, Child and Adolescent Health, and Department of Reproductive Health and Research, as well as the Harvard School of Public Health, in addition to many other experts from around the world.